The Arab region is full of unique ideas – ideas that could change the world.

 Holding two bachelor's degrees in IT, and a master's in IT from RMIT University in Australia, Yousuf has been a technologist and an entrepreneur for over 20 years.
 He has founded three startups, including IT consultancy business Infoshield, which he ran for 11 years until 2016.

-Having also been an advisor to the Oman Investment Fund and a board member at the Al Raffd Fund for aspiring entrepreneurs in Oman, he has built up an intimate knowledge of the startup landscape in his home country and the surrounding region.
+Having also been an adviser to the Oman Investment Fund and a board member at the Al Raffd Fund for aspiring entrepreneurs in Oman, he has built up an intimate knowledge of the startup landscape in his home country and the surrounding region.

 He is currently CEO of the Oman Technology Fund and a trustee at the Modern College of Business & Science in Muscat.